Upgrading Event Broker Services in Solace Cloud

 Pre-upgrade checks

 Prior to upgrading your event broker service, Solace performs a series of pre-checks.
-These pre-checks ensure we have all the information that is required to make sure your upgrade goes smoothly in the least amount of time.
-The following are checks that we perform or information we require:
+These pre-checks ensure we have all the information required to make sure your upgrade goes smoothly in the least amount of time.
+We perform checks for the following information:

 • Review of your Mission Control Agent to determine if it requires any new configuration changes due to the introduction of new event broker service features.
-You may be required to upgrade the Mission Control Agent in Customer-Controlled Regions.
+You might need to upgrade the Mission Control Agent in Customer-Controlled Clusters.

-• Identification of any special configuration that need to be considered during the upgrade.
-Special configurations include (but are not limited to) items such as, custom TLS certificates, the need to retain your MQTT cache, or manually provisioned Load Balancers.
+• Identification of any special configuration that needs to be considered during the upgrade.
+Special configurations include (but are not limited to) items such as custom TLS certificates, the need to retain your MQTT cache, or manually provisioned Load Balancers.

-• The deployment type (Customer-Controlled Region, Public Region, or Dedicated Region) and whether we have access to your datacenter/region.
+• The deployment type (Customer-Controlled Cluster, Public Cluster, or Dedicated Cluster) and whether we have access to your datacenter/region.

-• Whether your deployment uses any Controlled Availability (CA) features.
-If it does, you may need to increase the available memory footprint before the upgrade in Customer-Controlled Regions.
+• Whether your deployment uses any Controlled Availability features.
+If it does, you might need to increase the available memory footprint before the upgrade in Customer-Controlled Clusters.

 • Whether any of the tags or metadata that are used by your event broker services require updates.